 The application period for the Nebraska Clean Diesel Program typically opens around October 1 each year.
 In the 2017 funding cycle (ending September 30, 2018), NDEQ used VW State Trust funds for the replacement of several diesel refuse trucks and for electric replacements of four diesel irrigation engines.
 In the 2018 funding cycle, Trust funds are being used for the replacement of two diesel refuse trucks and for electric replacements of 39 diesel irrigation engines.

 Zero Emission Vehicle (ZEV) Charging Infrastructure

-NDEQ proposes to utilize 10% of Nebraska’s initial allocation of its VW State Trust funds (approximately $1.2 million) to provide grants or rebates to facilitate the acquisition, installation, operation, and maintenance of electric vehicle charging stations.
-Several types and locations of charging stations may be eligible for funding:
+NDEE proposed to utilize 10% of Nebraska’s initial allocation of its VW State Trust funds (approximately $1.2 million) to provide grants or rebates to facilitate the acquisition, installation, operation, and maintenance of electric vehicle charging stations.
+Several types and locations of charging stations were eligible for funding:

 - DC Fast Charging stations along major highway corridors

 - Workplace chargers available to employees and the public

 Charging sites that include a DC Fast Charger are eligible for reimbursement of up to 80% of the cost of equipment, installation, electric service upgrades, and certain other costs.
 Charging sites with only Level 2 chargers are eligible for reimbursement of up to 50% of the eligible costs.